ehtbanton/Exammer/EMAIL_SETUP.md

 A: The signup will still succeed, but users won't receive verification emails.
 The app logs errors but continues processing.
 Make sure your email API is reliable!

 **Q: Can I use environment variables in my email API?**
-A: Yes, your email API is separate from Erudate and can have its own `.env` file with SMTP credentials, API keys, etc.
+A: Yes, your email API is separate from Exammer and can have its own `.env` file with SMTP credentials, API keys, etc.

 **Q: How do I secure my email API?**
 A: Use the `EMAIL_API_KEY` to authenticate requests.
 Your email API should verify this key before sending emails.
 Also use HTTPS and implement rate limiting.